 Location: This course is held at our Wiltshire site close Swindon.

-This course will be run over six days starting at 9:00 on the Wednesday and finishing at 12:00 on the Sunday.
+This course will be run from Friday evening starting at 7pm and finishing around 1pm on the Sunday.

 What's included in the price?